A version of this article appears in the June 16 edition of Aviation Week & Space Technology.

 The desire for a new engine contest is understandable, since GenCorp (and the government space program it supplies) is in a hole that the customer has been digging diligently for decades.
 In the early 1990s, as it became clear that the space shuttle was neither safe nor affordable, and with government spacecraft being launched by a triad of elderly rockets, the customer made a new plan.

-Thewould develop two new expendable rockets and would build an X-plane demonstrator for a reusable launch vehicle.
+The Pentagon would develop two new expendable rockets andwould build an X-plane demonstrator for a reusable launch vehicle.
 The government would use competing expendables under full-service launch contracts, while the X-plane would reduce risk for an industry-funded development program.

 The reusable-launcher project cratered, thanks to unrealistic requirements.
 TheX-33 demonstrator (see photo) was scrapped, unflown, in 2001.
 The yielded the Atlas V, with Russia’s RD-180 engine, and the all-American LOX-hydrogen Delta IV, but the business model did not work as well and competitors had to be merged into a monopoly.
 Today, GenCorp’s only homegrown, operational booster engine is the RS-68 on the Delta IV, which survives because it is the only launcher for big, secret military satellites.